Insights

 You run the automotive category at a national retailer.
 You're thinking about white space, shelf economics, line-review design, and the vendor consolidation calls that move GMROI.
 Start here.

-Brand owners, private-label suppliers, patented-SKU inventors
+Brand owners, CPG operators, private-label suppliers

 You want retail distribution.
 You're preparing for a line review, debugging your ACES/PIES data, getting EDI and DC-ready, or deciding whether to compete branded or supply private label.
 Start here.